develephant/mkdocs-codehilite-themes/README.md

 ### extra.css

-The extra.css file adds a little bit of padding to the code display box, and is completely optional.
+The _extra.css_ file adds a little bit of padding to the codehilite display box, and is completely optional.

 To use it, add it to your __css__ directory, and in the __mkdocs.yml__ "extra_css" section: